mariaas-lab/final-project/README.md

 # final-project
-Final Project This project contains a simple-interest calculator and documentation files.
+Final Project This project contains a simple-interest calculator and documentation files. yes i am working.its a small change.